getyoti/yoti-doc-scan-ios/README.md

 target 'TargetName' do
   use_frameworks!
   pod 'YotiSDKDocument'
-  pod 'YotiSDKZoom'
+  pod 'YotiSDKZoom' // or 'YotiSDKFace' end
-end
 ```
 **Note**: If you wish to support only capturing and verifying a document, then add only `YotiSDKDocument`.
-If you wish to support only performing a face scan, then add only `YotiSDKZoom`.
+If you wish to support only performing a face scan, then add only `YotiSDKZoom` or `YotiSDKFace`.

 ### Carthage
 #### 1. Choose or configure necessary files